György Gálhidi: Managerial career

 He would then coach Lombard-Pápa for the 2005–06 Nemzeti Bajnokság I where the club would be relegated for the 2006–07 Nemzeti Bajnokság II.
-During the following season in the Nemzeti Bajnokság II however, he would lead Nyíregyháza Spartacus to be promoted to the 2006–07 Nemzeti Bajnokság I. He would continue his success of promoting clubs back to their native top division by going abroad to manage Cong-Viettel where the club would win the 2007 Vietnam First Division and be promoted back to the 2008 V-League.
+During the following season in the Nemzeti Bajnokság II however, he would lead Nyíregyháza Spartacus to be promoted to the 2006–07 Nemzeti Bajnokság I. He would continue his success of promoting clubs back to their native top division by going abroad to manage Thể Công-Viettel where the club would win the 2007 Vietnam First Division and be promoted back to the 2008 V-League.
 He would then return to his native Hungary to manage Diósgyőri in a brief spell beginning in February 2009 but despite having the possibility to renew his contract for the 2009–10 Nemzeti Bajnokság I, it was ultimately decided to not renew it.
 He would then briefly return to manage Al Wahda's U-17 branch in 2009 and 2010 as well as briefly coach Halásztelek in 2011.
 During his coaching of Szeged 2011 for the 2012–13 Nemzeti Bajnokság II, the club would enjoy inicial success through Gálhidi's focus on discipline and integrity.
 Gálhidi would then go abroad to Egypt to manage Al Assiouty where he would successfully win the 2013–14 Egyptian Second Division and ensure the team be promoted to the Egyptian Premier League for the 2014–15 season.
 Following his first tenure with Kazincbarcikai for the 2014–15 Nemzeti Bajnokság III, he would receive an offer from Al Wahda to officially manage the club for the 2015–16 UAE Pro League but would ultimately be swapped out for Mexican manager Javier Aguirre.

 He would then become manager of Budapest Honvéd FC II in the 2016–17 Nemzeti Bajnokság III where the club would achieve average results and managed Budafoki for the 2017–18 Nemzeti Bajnokság II where similar results would occur.
 Initially for 2018, he would coach Ózdi but would leave mid-season to return to coach Kazincbarcikai following the dismissal of the club's previous manager György Koleszár.
 Under his leadership, the previously relegated team finished 9th in the upper house of the 2018–19 Nemzeti Bajnokság II thanks to an unexpectedly balanced performance and a successful finish.
 However, in the autumn of 2019, this initial performance could not be carried forward, after the 18th match of the 2019–20 Nemzeti Bajnokság II, he was fired from the head of the team that was modest in 15th place at the time of his dismissal.